FernB/WACrimeRatesCovid19/README.md

 # Questions
 1. What impact did coronavirus restrictions have on crime rate in WA?
-2. Have all types of crime decreased?
-3. What about reports of increased domestic violence?
-4. How did Domestic Violence crime change in each region?
+2. What impact did coronavirus restrictions have on domestic violence crime rate in WA?
-5. Are there other indicators of domestic violence?
+3. What other indicators can be used to estimate the level of domestic violence crime?